A character who hunts Mary Sues

 - He Who Fights Monsters kicked in pretty hard.
 Once Clef's fellow Sue Hunter, Dr. Kondrikai, was found riding The Dreaded SCP-682 like a bull, they knew they had gone too far and began retconing Mary Sues instead of decommissioning them.

 - Ensign Sue Must Die - Kirk, Doctor, and Sherlock are attempting to start one.
 So far they managed to get Tardis stolen and bagged Wesleynote They fail due to not realizing that their ally Wolverine was a Sue.
-And possible so is Kirk himself.
+And possibly so is Kirk himself.